clun0555/node-mongodb-s3-backup/README.md

 You must first `npm install time` to use "timezone" specification.

+### Limit

+The optional "limit" allows you to specify how many jobs will run in parallel.
+Default is 1.

+      "limit": 2

 ## Running

 To start a long-running process with scheduled cron job: